-Jaguar F-Pace review - MPG, CO2 and Running Costs
+Jaguar F-Pace review - MPG, CO2 and running costs

 In this review

-- 1Jaguar F-Pace reviewWe named the Jaguar F-Pace our 2016 Car of the Year, and it's still a front runner in the upmarket SUV class
+- 1Jaguar F-Pace reviewWith updated onboard tech and hybrid power, the Jaguar F-Pace is still a front runner in the upmarket SUV class

 - 2Engines, performance and driveFew SUVs are as fun or capable as the Jaguar F-Pace, and it's nearly as sweet to drive as the Porsche Macan

-- 5Practicality, comfort and boot spaceThe F-Pace rivals cars like the Porsche Macan and BMW X3, but trumps them both for boot space and back-seat practicality
+- 5Practicality, comfort and boot spaceThe F-Pace rivals cars like the Porsche Macan and BMW X3, but trumps them both for boot space and rear-seat practicality

 - 6Reliability and SafetyJaguar scores well for safety, but customer feedback highlights reliability issues